Some trainers have expressed that free online workout programs by social media influencers may do more harm than good

 By Nadine Halili | Art by Sai Shah

-Following the closure of gyms and training facilities, many fitness studios have rolled out classes online, with the likes of Nike setting up a workout challenge that lets you compete with their brand ambassadors.
+Following the closure of gyms and training facilities (whether temporary or permanent), many fitness studios have rolled out classes online, with the likes of Nike setting up a workout challenge that lets you compete with their brand ambassadors.
 But one workout challenge that has been particularly popular is the #ChloeTingChallenge, which has received mixed reviews from fitness enthusiasts.

 Niña Alvia, former UP Fighting Maroons courtside reporter and a sports science major, expressed on TikTok how Ting’s workouts may make you prone to injuries due to imbalances in the exercises since her programs focus too much on push exercises and rarely on pull exercises.
 Alvia also said that Ting’s workouts aren’t the best long-term option.